Upper bounds on key rates in device-independent quantum key distribution based on convex-combination attacks: CC-based upper bounds on key rates and the resulting noise thresholds

-\paragraph{$(2,2,2,2)$-scenario.} Consider now the case where Alice and Bob make two measurements each, that is, there is no extra key setting for Bob.
-The ideal correlation shared between them is then given by the CHSH correlation
+\paragraph{$2222$-scenario.} Consider now the case where Alice and Bob make two measurements each, that is, $x, y \in \{0, 1\}$ and there is no extra key setting for Bob.
+The ideal correlation shared between them is then given by the appropriate case in~\eqnref{eq:2322ideal} (or~\eqnref{eqs:biased_CHSH}) and reads

-As before, we consider a noisy version of this correlation with visibility $v$, and we apply the CC attack with the same post-processing of Eve given by \eqref{eq:PFEpostprocessing}.
+As before, we consider a noisy version of this correlation with visibility $V<1$, and we apply the CC attack with the same post-processing of Eve given by \eqref{eq:PFEpostprocessing}.
 In this case, the two-way key rate is upper-bounded by